psychoinformatics-de/studyforrest-www/src/content/Articles/reallifecognition_contest_aftermath.rst

 surprise me.

 First of all, a few words on the effect of a deadline.
-This is somewhat expected, but it still feels weired when it actually happens: If you set a deadline, don't expect anyone to show up earlier.
+This is somewhat expected, but it still feels weird when it actually happens: If you set a deadline, don't expect anyone to show up earlier.
 We set a deadline *on or before Nov 1* and there were very few indications that anyone would submit anything at all before that day.
 All submissions were received exactly on Nov